connorp/streetscape/README.md

 - [X] Define the unit of analysis
 - [ ] Understand the available power
-	- Is there enough useable projects in the ATP program?
+	- Are there enough useable projects in the ATP program?
 	- Are there [other programs](https://docs.google.com/spreadsheets/d/1TxLO-5f8JYMfYBA36-aJs-UnfBgDcFMiNtmClkDimLU/edit#gid=0) that can be used or combined for the same set of projects?
-- [ ] define the econometric approach
+- [ ] understand MPO funding component; whether their processes can fit into a multi-score/multi-cutoff RD framework
+- [ ] Dig more into continuity framework vs. local randomization framework for RD (relevant for discrete running variables)

 ### Data Work

 #### ATP Data

-- [ ] Get data on the unfunded projects
+- [X] Get data on the unfunded projects
-- [ ] Download and merge the other years' projects
+- [X] Download and merge the other years' projects
-- [ ] Merge in project scores
+- [X] Merge in project scores
+- [ ] Get project location data (from application packets)
+- [ ] Get data from rounds 1 and 2
 - [ ] Get data on project status and actual construction dates
 - [ ] Define GIS/location data for each project